1328766918/NSL-KDD-ML-DL/README.md

 #### a.
 Deep Q-Learning (DQN)

-Deep Q-Learning integrates the classic Q-learning technique with deep neural networks, enabling the handling of high-dimensional state spaces.
+Deep Q-learning integrates the classic Q-learning technique with deep neural networks, enabling the handling of high-dimensional state spaces.

 ##### Key Components
 - **Reward Function**: This function defines the rewards given to the agent based on its actions and the resulting state changes.